 Sullivan was clearly out of his league with a tour of this magnitude.
 Those more familiar with the business laughed at his requests for discounts on hotel rooms and free advertising.
 He fought with the Jacksons regularly and renegotiated the contract several times—at one point near the end leaving his hospital bed to do so after a mild heart attack.
 At Washington's RFK Stadium, he forgot his pass and was not allowed in.
 The Jacksons were so embarrassed that they brought back Don King as their primary promoter.
 King knew little about promoting concerts, but lots about promoting himself.
 At the press conference announcing the tour, he had hogged the spotlight — so the brothers allowed Michael to bring in his own people to share King's responsibilities!

 Initially, would-be concertgoers had to mail in a newspaper coupon and money order for tickets that cost $30 — significantly higher than what rival superstars (i.e., David Bowie and Bruce Springsteen) were charging at the time.
 Worse, the tickets were only sold in lots of four in a lottery system.
-(The Jacksons would claim the interest on the money orders for those who didn't win.)
+(The money would be deposited in a bank account, where it would immediately start accumulating heavy interest.
+When the price of the tickets were refunded to those who didn't win, The Jacksons would pocket the interest.)
 The public outcry over the Jacksons shutting out their lower-class black fanbase moved Michael, who hated the idea anyway, to action in order to protect his image.
 A conventional ticket-selling system was implemented as soon as it could be and free tickets were reserved for poor children at each stop.

 Then there were health issues.
 Jackie hurt his leg in rehearsals (supposedly — his second wife says what really happened was his first wife caught him with another woman and tried to run him over with her car) and missed the first half of the tour.
 Michael was so stressed out from family tension that he was put under a doctor's care at one point.
 Jermaine's flu resulted in the cancellation of the Phoenix-area shows (the second-to-last stop), although that may have been a convenient excuse to cancel them because of slow ticket sales (see below).